AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 for it.
 Of course, because Ada 2005 needs to be compatible with previous versions of the language, :ada:`not null` cannot be the default for Ada.

-One word of caution: access objects are default-initialized to :ada:`null`, so if you have a :ada:`not null` object (or component) you had better initialize it explicitly, or you will get :ada:`Constraint_Error`. :ada:`not null` is more often useful on
+One word of caution: access values are default-initialized to :ada:`null`, so if you have a :ada:`not null` object (or component) you had better initialize it explicitly, or you will get :ada:`Constraint_Error`. :ada:`not null` is more often useful on